telerik/winforms-docs/chart/building-radcharts/populate-radchart-at-design-time.md

 The running application shows __ChartSeries__ members in the Legend and __ChartSeriesItem__ as bars in the plot area.

->note This chart example also displays customization in the legend and axis labels.
+>tip This chart example also displays customization in the legend and axis labels.
 See [Legends]({%slug winforms/chart/understanding-radchart-elements/legends%}) and [Axis Labels]({%slug winforms/chart/understanding-radchart-elements/axis-labels%}) for more information.

 >caption ![chart-building-radcharts-populate-radchart-at-design-time 003](images/chart-building-radcharts-populate-radchart-at-design-time003.png)